 Mintos has a professional approach to selecting loan originators for the marketplace and has even made measures against their own bankruptcy.
 With these things in mind, we believe that Mintos is among the safer platforms on the market.

 However, other factors such as lack of knowledge about how a financial turndown will affect the P2P lending industry are also risk factors that are worth considering.

 We have only had good experiences with Mintos.
 The entire sign-up process was pretty user-friendly and quick to get through, which is why we in a short time came to the point where we could start investing.
 This is among the reasons why we gave the platform a very good rating in this Mintos review.

 Below you can see a screenshot taken from our account at Mintos:

 As you can see we have achieved a Net Annual Return of 12.02%.
-This is a result which we find attractive based on our risk/reward assessment of the platform.
+This is a result that we find attractive based on our risk/reward assessment of the platform.

 Mintos reviews on Trustpilot

-Trustpilot is a great place to learn what other people think of Mintos.
-We have collected some good, some average and some bad Mintos reviews from Trustpilot for you to take a closer look at:
+Trustpilot is a great place to learn what other people think of Mintos crowdlending platform.
+We have collected some good, some average, and some bad Mintos reviews from Trustpilot for you to take a closer look at:

 Best Mintos alternatives